Vaginal Prolapse (cont.)

 Patient Comment Read 1 Comment

 A network of muscles provides the main support for the pelvic viscera (the vagina and the surrounding tissues and organs within the pelvis).
-This network of muscles, which is located below most of the pelvic viscera and supports the viscera's weight, is called the levator ani.
+The major part of this network of muscles, which is located below most of the pelvic organs and supports the organs' weight, is called the levator ani.
 Pelvic ligaments provide additional stabilizing support.

 When parts of this support network are weakened or damaged, the vagina and surrounding structures may lose some or all of the support that holds them in place.
 Collectively, this condition is called pelvic floor relaxation.
 A vaginal prolapse occurs when the weight-bearing or stabilizing structures that keep the vagina in place weaken or deteriorate.
 This may cause the supports for the rectum, bladder, uterus, small bladder, urethra, or a combination of them to become less stable.